 Learn how to draw on developmental science to address the needs of children and adolescents in advocacy, community, and health care settings.
 Acquire the field experience and strategies you need to put theory into practice when and where it benefits children and adolescents most.

 In this program, you’ll take core courses in advanced developmental psychology, cognitive and biological development, social and emotional development, research methods, and ethics.
 Then, you’ll complete coursework in one of three specializations: infant and early childhood mental health, child life, or individualized studies.

 This an online program.
-View information about University of Minnesota online programs, including technical requirements and student resources.
+View information about University of Minnesota (U of M) online programs, including technical requirements and student resources.

-Since this is an online program, all students qualify for the Minnesota resident tuition rate.
-Tuition for our M.A. program follows the University’s general resident graduate tuition rates for the College of Education and Human Development.
+Students who take all their courses online qualify for the Minnesota resident tuition rate.
+Tuition for our MA program follows the University’s general resident graduate tuition rates.
 Full-time enrollment is 6 to 14 credits per semester.
-Each track in our M.A. program has its own course and credit requirements.
+Each track in our MA program has its own course and credit requirements.

 We've put together an info session to provide an overview of the online MA program, its three tracks—child life, infant and early childhood mental health, and individualized studies—and application materials and requirements.
 We invite you to watch the info session and get in touch if you have any questions.